OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/9_MAIN_The_cost_and_economics_of_Open_Access.md

 There are many publishers that started up as OA-only publishers (or "born OA" publishers), such as [PLOS](http://plos.org/), [Hindawi](http://hindawi.com/), [Frontiers](http://frontiersin.org/), [MDPI](http://mdpi.com/) and [BioMed Central](https://www.biomedcentral.com/).
 These big commercial publishers are almost exclusively funded through these APCs.

 But what exactly is an APC?
-These are author-facing fees that are designed to cover the cost of publication, or processing, of an article.
-This can include both direct processing costs, as well as indirect costs, such as those of running a company.
-Often, these fees are not paid by the authors themselves, but come from grants or libraries if based at a research institute.
+[Peter Suber](https://openaccesseks.mitpress.mit.edu/) defined an APC as “A fee charged by some OA journals when accepting an article for publication, in order to cover the costs of production.
+It’s one way to cover production costs without charging readers and erecting access barriers.
+While the bill goes to the author, the fee is usually paid by the author’s funder or employer, not by the author out of pocket.”

 For learned society journals, [in 2007 a study](http://legacy.earlham.edu/~peters/fos/newsletter/11-02-07.htm#list) showed that 83% of OA journals do not charge these publication fees.
 As of June 2018, only 26% of journals in the Directory of Open Access Journals (DOAJ) required payment of APCs.
 Another [analysis by Heather Morrison](https://sustainingknowledgecommons.org/2018/02/06/doaj-apc-information-as-of-jan-31-2018/) found similar results: